 Q – Will you be able to add a drop-down menu for extra width?
 For people with no flares, sr5 flares, and limited/sport/bushwhacker flares?

-A – the bumper is designed for crawling so it’s as tight and as clearanced as I can get it – however, I’m working on flare extension options with another vendor for folks who want that aesthetic.
-Look for those later in the year/next year.
+A – the bumper is designed for crawling so it’s as tight and as clearanced as I can get it – however, I’m going to be offering flare extension options with another vendor for folks who want that aesthetic.
+Look for those toward the end of this year.